amitrofanova/recipes-gulp/README.md

 gulp lint
 ```

-The website uses AJAX to retrieve data from a JSON file on the fly.
+The website generates data from a JSON file on the fly.